Announcements :

 MWPS Mahi Tahi Learning Journey

-It was wonderful to host our MWPS Learning Journey open afternoon again after a 3 year hiatus.
+It was wonderful to host our MWPS Learning Journey open afternoon again after a 3-year hiatus.
 Parents and whānau explored our kura, visiting classrooms and listening to their children share their learning activities, classroom environment, workbooks and classwork, watched them demonstrate the use of learning equipment, explain their group and collaborative work, and participated in the learning activities set up in their classroom.
 Lots of whānau were active asking questions about the work and learning their children were doing, what they would like them to continue working hard at, the pleasing developments they could see them making and sharing suggestions or stories of their own learning experiences.
 A huge thank-you to all our parents and whānau who came to join us.
 Students showing and discussing their learning helps develop a sense of pride in the school mahi.
 Ka mau te wehi!

 Te Wiki o te Reo Māori